chef/chef-web-docs/content/handlers.md

 ### Optional Interfaces

 The following interfaces may be used in a handler in the same way as the `report` interface to override the default handler behavior in Chef Infra Client.
-That said, the following interfaces are not typically used in a handler and, for the most part, are completely unnecessary for a handler to work properly and/or as desired.
+That said, the following interfaces aren't typically used in a handler and, for the most part, are completely unnecessary for a handler to work properly and/or as desired.

 #### data